gan-of-culture/decensor-chan/README.md

 gmask = 4
 ```

-The ```gmask``` value is used to determine how much the detected mask needs to be extended in pixel.
+The ```gmask``` value is used to determine how much the detected mask needs to be extended by - in pixels.
 Default is 3 although you can play around with it of course.

 ## Usage